redewiedergabe/corpus/resources/docs/annotation_structure.md

 ![example2, Louise von François: Phosphorus Hollunder (1881)](/resources/docs/img/example_embedding.png)

 # Note (Footnote text)
-The samples of the corpus "Redewiedergabe" sometimes contain footnote text that interrupts the main text.
+The samples of the corpus REDEWIEDERGABE sometimes contain footnote text that interrupts the main text.
 Those are marked with the annotation **note**.
 This structural annotation was copied from the original texts in order to ensure that the footnote text can be separated from the main text if necessary.

 NOTE: Footnote text can interrupt sentences!
 Sentence splitting information (in the column-based text format) is not correct in these cases.